rockman007372/Obsidian-Vault/Refractoring.md

 date: 2023-02-12 Sunday
 ---

-Refactoring is a systematic process of improving code without creating new functionality that can transform a mess into clean code and simple design.

 >[!proper definition]
-> The process of **improving a program's internal structure in small steps without modifying its external behavior is called _refactoring_.**
+> The process of improving a program's internal structure in small steps without modifying its external behavior.

 Characteristics: